By: Johannes Fiegenbaum on 5/21/25 10:35 AM · Last updated July 6, 2026

-The business case for tracking esg metrics extends beyond compliance.
-According to recent research, 81% of institutional investors across Europe now integrate ESG factors into their investment decisions.
+The business case for tracking ESG metrics extends beyond compliance.
+A large majority of institutional investors in Europe now integrate ESG factors into their investment decisions.
 Companies with strong ESG performance metrics demonstrate better risk management, attract more capital, and build lasting competitive advantages.
 The key is identifying which metrics provide the most value for your specific business goals and industry context.

 Environmental social and governance metrics fall into three distinct categories, each addressing different aspects of sustainability performance: